 Active Employee Information

 The Governor has issued new guidance requiring face coverings for indoor public spaces in eight counties, including Washington County, effective June 24, 2020.
 Our Reopening Team has reviewed the guidance and recommended that THPRD require face coverings to be worn by visitors and employees inside all of our buildings, at all times, with the exception of meal breaks, unless expressly covered by an exemption in the state’s guidance.
 Exemptions include 1) children under 12 years of age; 2) People with a medical condition that makes it hard to breathe when wearing a mask, face shield, or face covering; and 3) People experiencing a disability that prevents the individual from wearing a mask, face shield or face covering.

 What does this mean for employees?
 Starting Wednesday, June 24, all of us will wear face coverings at all times inside THPRD buildings.

 What does it mean when we are outdoors?
-It means if we’re outdoors on THPRD property and can’t maintain the six (6) feet distance from another person, we must wear a mask or face covering.
+If we’re outdoors on THPRD property and can’t maintain the six (6) feet distance from another person, we must wear a mask or face covering.
 The Reopening Team wanted to allow staff working outside (operating mowers, equipment, etc.) where they aren’t close to others to be able to choose whether or not to wear a face covering.